KeySeeDev/evented/README.md

 # eventer.js
 Javascript events witouth any DOM overheat
+Inspired by Wordpress hooks system and jQuery

 ## So what we can do?
+This library will allow you to trigger custom events and filter data in kinda Wordpress fashion!

 ### Do actions, the output will not be changed
 First we need to declare listners